|Main round interviews will be held 24 November - 5 December 2014.|

 The JMP assessment requires applicants to attend for one day at either the University of Newcastle or University of New England and complete the MSA and online PQA.

-All applicants from NSW, Queensland, ACT and rural applicants from other states who score the required level in UMAT (see below) will be invited to attend within the period between November and December 2014.
+All applicants from NSW, Queensland, ACT and rural applicants from other states who score the required level in UMAT (see above) will be invited to attend within the period between November and December 2014.
 MSA and PQA will be conducted in January 2015 for non-rural interstate applicants ONLY.

 Applicants eligible to attend the JMP assessment will be invited by email, letter or by telephone.
 Only those applicants who are required will be contacted.
 Applicants who have not been contacted by the end of October should assume that they are not required.

 Applicants who are invited and who fail to attend on the specified date/location, will be regarded as having withdrawn their application unless an adequate explanation for non-attendance is provided in writing.
 Although no guarantee is given, every effort will be made to reschedule to an alternative day within the same period, those applicants who provide an adequate explanation.
 Applicants who are scheduled to attend during November/December must undertake their assessment during this period; they will not be permitted to change to the January period unless they can demonstrate extenuating circumstances.
 There is no guarantee requests will be granted.

 Only those applicants who have attended the JMP assessment will be considered for final selection.

 As with UMAT, applicants are required to provide photographic proof of identity when they attend for interview.
 Applicants who fail to present acceptable photographic identification will not be able to undertake MSA or PQA.

 Multiple Skills Assessment (MSA)